You have no doubts – your startup is born to be successful.

 Here are three pieces of advice you may find useful when building your financial forecasts from the ground up.

-To accurately estimate your SaaS company growth opportunities, list the most common expenses, and think how much money they will "eat" from your budget.
+To accurately estimate your SaaS company’s growth rate, list the most common expenses, and think about how much money they will “eat” from your budget.

 For example, it can be something like that:

 These are the most typical fixed costs.
-On top, you will more likely have some variable costs according to your business specifics.
+On top, you will more likely have some variable expenses depending on your business specifics.
 Add them to your estimation as well.

-It will be smart to double estimates for advertising and marketing as they always go beyond expectations.
-Also, keep some extra budget for just-in-case.
-You never know what can happen, so money reserve wouldn't hurt.
+It will be smart to double initial assumptions for advertising and marketing, as they always go beyond expectations.
+Also, keep some extra budget for just in case.
+You never know what can happen, so a money reserve wouldn’t hurt.

 If you want to grow big, think big!